|Salomon August Andrée|

 July 11, 1967 – Pulitzer Prize-winning Indian-American author Jhumpa Lahiri was born Nilanjana Sudeshna Lahiri in London.

 July 11, 1972 – On his afternoon, eight-year-old Terry Harrison of Louisiana, Mo. described seeing a “monster” that was “at least seven feet tall with a pumpkin-shaped head… covered with shaggy black hair” and was said to have startled the boy with a “low, throaty growl.”
 His sister, Doris, looked at a bathroom window and saw it standing “up the hill from the house.”
-Their parents found a stamped down circle, but no other evidence of the giant forest creature, which became known as “Momo,” short for the “Missouri Monster.”
+Their parents found a stamped down circle, but no other evidence of the giant forest creater, which became known as “Momo,” short for the “Missouri Monster.”
 Later that night, about 50 people at the Harrison home heard “the thing roar.”

 July 11, 1972 - From his wheelchair, George C. Wallace of Alabama, who’d been shot five times and paralyzed in May 1972, spoke at the Democratic National Convention in Miami Beach, Fla.